waterse1080/space-spinach/README.md

 ## Known Issues:
 Major:
  - Rex has issues with size scaling, making it so that he cannot interact with some objects.
- - Entering the artifact boss room soft locks the game as the boss dies after the cutscene but the shield remains.
  - Enemies getting the item in the void or with evolution sometimes effect the player camera position.
  - Quitting to menu/dying results in the camera position not reseting to normal for that character.
 For now this can be fixed by restarting the game.